ePages-de/restdocs-raml/README.md

-apiTitle | The title of the generated top-level `RAML` file | empty apiBaseUri | The base uri added to the top-level `RAML` file | empty ramlVersion | `RAML` version header - `0.8` or `1.0` | `1.0` outputDirectory | The output directory | `build/ramldoc`
-snippetsDirectory | The directory Spring REST Docs generated the snippets to | `build/generated-snippets`
+apiTitle | The title of the generated top-level `RAML` file | empty apiBaseUri | The base uri added to the top-level `RAML` file | empty ramlVersion | `RAML` version header - `0.8` or `1.0` | `1.0` separatePublicApi | Should the plugin generate an additional `api-public.raml` that does not contain the resources marked as private | `falseè outputDirectory | The output directory | `build/ramldoc` snippetsDirectory | The directory Spring REST Docs generated the snippets to | `build/generated-snippets`